-In the event that specific sections of a document are listed as excluded- all other sections within that document are included.
+If specific sections of a document are listed as excluded-all other sections within that document are included.

-In some cases specific paragraphs or sections, such as the example shown below, are included as an aid to the candidate.
+In some cases, specific paragraphs, or sections, such as the example shown below, are included as an aid to the candidate.
 This is not intended to exclude other paragraphs.